The University of Michigan-Dearborn has a long-standing commitment to making higher education accessible and affordable.

 This gift was given by Lelahni Wessinger, in memory of her husband, John Wessinger.
 Mr. Wessinger joined the staff at the University of Michigan Dearborn Campus as the Director of the Business Internship Program in the early 1970s where he placed many students in authentic business opportunities throughout the Detroit Metropolitan area.
 It was a source of great pride throughout his life that he was able to play such a key role in launching the careers of so many of his students.

 The Joseph F. Bugeia Endowed Scholarship was established in honor of Joseph F. Bugeia, a University of Michigan alumnus who had a successful career in human resources at Ford Motor Company.
-Mr. Bugeia wanted to provide scholarship assistance to UM-Dearborn College of Business undergraduate students with the most financial need.
+Mr. Bugeia wanted to provide scholarship assistance to UM-Dearborn College of Business students with the most financial need.
 Recipients must be enrolled full-time in the fall semester with good academic standing (minimum cumulative GPA of 2.75) and a minimum of 12 College of Business credit hours completed.
 If applicable, preference will be given to students who are Michigan residents and are pursuing a Human Resource Management degree.
 Completion of the FAFSA is required as financial need is the priority consideration.
-Scholarship awards will range from $500 to $1,000.

 This scholarship honors the memory of Kevin H. McKervey, (’77 B.B.A.)
 This scholarship was established with the combined efforts of Clayton & McKervey, P.C in Southfield, MI and five generous friends of Kevin McKervey.
 Kevin was president and managing shareholder at Clayton & McKervey, P.C.
 He was well-respected within the business and economic development communities for his vision and innovative, results-oriented leadership style.